xmunoz/sodapy/README.md

 ## Requirements

 This wrapper could be written using only the standard library.
-For easy of development, I've opted for a few useful packages.
+For ease of development, I've opted for a few useful packages.

 - [Py](http://pylib.readthedocs.org/en/latest/)
 - [Pytest](http://pytest.org/latest/)